 We are committed to the provision of high quality, patient led services.

 Being a training practice we have registrars and F2 doctors who carry out consultations within the practice, under the supervision of Drs Bedi and Cordner.
-As well as the GP’s we have our nurse practitioner Sharon Williams, practice nurses Allison and Rachael, Health Care Assistant Stephen.
+As well as the GP’s we have our Nurse Practitioner Manager Sharon Williams, Nurse Practitioner Helen Sim, Practice Nurse Rachael Park and Health Care Assistant Stephen Payne.

-We have a full compliment of attached staff who, although not directly employed by the practice, work closely with us as part of the practice team.
+We have a full compliment of attached staff who, although not directly employed by the practice, work closely with us as part of the community team.

 Other important team members of the practice include the receptionists and clerical staff.
 Our receptionists and clerical staff can answer many of your queries but more complex administrative matters may be handed to the Operations Manager, Chelsea Wade.